cungquang/LED-Ligth-Detector/README.md

   - Analyze Sample Thread: Analyzes statistical time periods, including the average time between events, the minimum/maximum time between events, and the total count of events.

 This application aims to provide comprehensive functionality for monitoring and analyzing light data, facilitating communication with external clients, and controlling LED output based on sensor readings.

+###Client

+The client was written in Python which is a Graphical User Interface application which allow user to retrieve data from server and stop the server remotely
+Key functionality of clients:
+- Sending Message: This component manages communication between the client and server.
+It allows users to send commands to the server, including commands such as "help", "?", "length", "count", and "history".
+- Listening Thread: A dedicated thread constantly listens for responses from the server.
+It retrieves data from the server and stores it for subsequent plotting and visualization.
+- Data Visualization: The client application displays both raw data received from the server and visualizes this data on a graph, providing users with a comprehensive view of the information.

 ## General File Sturcture